Customer Service Case Study

 Having them tell your story, as opposed to theirs, is critical.
 And, a well crafted business apology will go a long way in making sure that YOUR STORY is well received thereby empowering your business.

-Jake Poore was so successful at customer service while at Disney he went on to start his own company Integrated Loyalty Systems, a consulting firm specializing in service development, process improvement, leadership training and service excellence.
+Jake Poore was so successful at customer service while at Disney he went on to start his own company Integrated Loyalty Systems, a consulting firm specializing in service development, process improvement, leadership training and service excellence, and now focused on the healthcare industry.